David Quiles Guilló.

 West.Viva.

 Viva was recorded in Maitino in March 2025 by David Quiles Guilló.
-Sounds and arrangements generated with AI.
-Edition, additional composition and digital improvisation by David Quiles Guilló.
+Sounds and arrangements, edition, additional composition and digital improvisation by David Quiles Guilló.
 Mastered with Mixea.
-Artwork by Xeno Mirai.
+Cover artwork by Xeno Mirai.

 Viva (2025) is Tosco West's debut album.